THE PERVERSION OF GRACE

 It is impossible for imputed (assigned) righteousness and praise to spring forth before all the nations.
 The nations look at how we behave.
 They are not interested in our legal standing before God or to what extent we share in the righteousness of Christ by being identified with Him.
 They consider what we say and do!

-Having your conversation [manner of life] honest [right; honorable] among the Gentiles [nations]: that, whereas they speak against you as evildoers, they may by your good works, which they shall behold, glorify God in the day of visitation.
+having your conduct honorable among the Gentiles, that when they speak against you as evildoers, they may, by your good works which they observe, glorify God in the day of visitation.
 (I Peter 2:12)

 The implications of the doctrine of grace, as it is taught commonly, are not ordinarily examined.
 But they should be!
 Every doctrine set forth in the Christian churches (which are the only light of the world) should be examined carefully in terms of its adherence to the Scriptures and also (and especially) in terms of the fruit it is producing.